Fast Path Initiative

 The initial idea for Fast Path grew out of a recognition that students at our South Extension Site were not completing degrees due to both a lack of consistent course offerings and scheduling challenges.
 As we began to explore the feasibility of developing a cohort-based guided pathway, the vision of the project expanded to include cohorts on our main campus as well.

-For example, our marketing team has used Fast Path as an opportunity to test and implement geofencing as part of its broader strategy of updating the college’s social media outreach efforts.
-Similarly, our student services team is using Fast Path to test the capabilities of KCC’s Student Planning Module, including curriculum mapping and automated registration.
+For example, our marketing team used Fast Path as an opportunity to test and implement geofencing for the first time as part of its broader strategy of updating the college’s social media outreach efforts.
+Similarly, our student services team used Fast Path to test the capabilities of KCC’s Student Planning Module, including curriculum mapping and automated registration.

 Outcomes

-One of the biggest impacts of this project was that faculty and administrators have come to agreement about the need to simplify our transfer-level curriculum around what we now call our General Education Core.
+Another significant impact of this project was that faculty and administrators came to agreement about the need to simplify our transfer-level curriculum around what we now call our General Education Core.
 Guided by our motto, “Start Here, Finish Anywhere!” for many years KCC expanded its curricular offerings in an attempt to provide students an increasingly diverse range of courses they could use to transfer into nearly every conceivable program.
 But this attempt to maximize the options available to students resulted in a confusing array of courses, as well as competition among faculty seeking to attract a shrinking student population into increasingly specialized “elective” courses.

 Less is More

-As a guided pathway program, Fast Path has required faculty to come to consensus about our core curriculum–those courses we believe to be most critical to the intellectual, ethical, and cultural development of our students.
-Thus, rather than 17 different courses that could potentially satisfy our Humanities General Education requirement, we have reduced that number to three: Art Appreciation, Introduction to Philosophy, and Introduction to Humanities.
+As a guided pathway program, Fast Path required faculty to came to consensus about their core curriculum–those courses we believed to be most critical to the intellectual, ethical, and cultural development of our students.
+Thus, rather than 17 different courses that could potentially satisfy our Humanities General Education requirement, we reduced that number to three: Art Appreciation, Introduction to Philosophy, and Introduction to Humanities.
 Similarly, rather than 12 different options for satisfying our Social Sciences requirement, we have reduced the number to three: Sociology, Introduction to Psychology, and American Government.

-While these efforts were initially focused on creating a streamlined curriculum for Fast Path, we are already applying this same framework to the broader schedule.
+While these efforts were initially focused on creating a streamlined curriculum for Fast Path, we began applying this same framework to the broader schedule.